 Just because you’re a lone-worker, doesn’t mean you have to be a lonely worker.
 In this article, we take a look at some ways you can combat the solitude.

 Listen to podcasts

 Over the last decade, podcasts have become a natural part of our daily routines.
 Psychologically, podcasts can fill the space normally taken up with typing and work-based chatter, or provide comforting and subdued background noise, especially since TV can be far too distracting.
 In one way, it can help you to feel less alone and in another, it provides welcome relief from the silence.
-Our Crunch Chat podcast is a lighthearted take on office life – the good, the bad, and the ugly!

 Find a coworking space